HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/model-cl-test.rst

 Model-Specific Closure Test
 ===========================

-Colibri can be used to run a model-specific closure test.
+Colibri can be used to run a model-specific closure tests.
 Here we show how to do so for the Les Houches parametrisation (implemented :ref:`here <lh_model>`).

 Step 1: runcard